MeltwaterArchive/datasift-python/docs/source/gettingstarted.rst

     usage = client.usage()

-If you're used to using the old library, or our API directly, you can get the raw JSON using the .raw property of this object:
+If you're used to using the old library, or our API directly, you can get the unconverted JSON response using the .raw property of this object:

 .. code-block:: python